Quaoar size comparison.

 Quaoar's orbit (red) compared with the orbits of Pluto and the other planets (black).
 Credit: Chad Trujillo.

-The diameter of Quaoar is roughly 1,200 kilometers (740 miles), which is about the size of Pluto's moon Charon.
+The diameter of Quaoar is roughly 1,200 km (740 mi), which is about the size of Pluto's moon Charon.
 This gives Quaoar a volume about the same as that of all the asteroids in the main asteroid belt put together.

 See also largest known Kuiper Belt objects.